tooevangelist/paysuper-docs/content/docs/payments/testing.md

 When using PaySuper JS SDK ensure that:

 * [Handlers for the events](/docs/payments/sdk-integration/#step-4-handle-the-purchase-events) are displayed properly.
-* The PaySuper object is created with all required parameters or [token](/docs/payments/token/).
+* The PaySuper object is created with all [required parameters](/docs/payments/sdk-integration/#step-2-provide-parameters) or [token](/docs/payments/token/).

 In case of using the PaySuper API in your server-side code ensure that:

 * All [API errors](/docs/api/#section/Errors) are handled accurately.
-* Webhooks contains properly URL configures in the Functional URL section on the Project webhooks page.
+* [Webhooks](/docs/about/webhooks/) contains properly URL configured in the Functional URL section on the Project webhooks page.

 ## Test card numbers